How to Sell More: Increase Your Sales and Revenue

 So, Eklund changed his interior design and messaging to meet this new audience’s unique needs.
 He made them feel at home within his store.

 Eklund started by asking, “How do I sell more.”
 Then, he disrupted his comfort levels and discovered new ways to meet his customers’ needs.
-He’s been wildly successful as a result.
+As a result, he’s been wildly successful.

 Understand your customer’s pain points and then become the solution to their problems.